The PNW most writers never see

 How It Works

 No deadlines.
 No beats.
 No required hours.
-We run a 24/7 rolling newsroom — you pitch or submit when you have something worth publishing.
+Pitch or submit when you have something worth publishing.

-- Open pitch or completed story submission — no formal application (submission is not acceptance)
+- Open pitch or completed story submission — no formal application required (submission is not acceptance)

 - Send pitches or finished stories to contact@pnwdaily.com